rberenguel/2x4/README.md

    - Queue is automatically loaded
    - Adjust typography/format settings if desired
    - Preview articles with navigation
-   - Click "Convert & Export" to generate XTC file
+   - Click "Convert & Export" to generate XTC file(s)
+   - ArXiv papers are exported individually with their ArXiv ID as filename
+   - Regular articles are bundled together with date-based filename

+   **Note:** ArXiv papers with heavy mathematical notation can take 10-30 seconds per page to render.
+Consider converting them separately from web articles.

 ### Option 2: Standalone PWA (EPUB / ArXiv)